escottalexander/stablecoin-challenge/README.md

 ## Checkpoint 3: 🫶 Helper Methods

-Now we need to add four methods that we will use in other functions to get various details about a users debt position.
+Now we need to add four methods that we will use in other functions to get various details about a user's debt position.

 Let's start with `calculateCollateralValue`.
 This function receives the address of the user in question and returns a uint256 representing the ETH collateral in CORN.